Falana-Dhikana/tgldb/Readme.md

 Deploying to Heroku

-Sign up for a Heroku account (if you haven't already).
+1. Sign up for a Heroku account (if you haven't already).
-Create a new Heroku app.
+2. Create a new Heroku app.
-Connect the Heroku app to your GitHub repository.
+3. Connect the Heroku app to your GitHub repository.
-Configure the necessary environment variables:
+4. Configure the necessary environment variables:
-Set the TOKEN environment variable to your Telegram bot token.
+5. Set the TOKEN environment variable to your Telegram bot token.
-(Optional) Set any other required environment variables.
 Deploy the Heroku app.